GabrielRmartins/SoccerEventSpotNet/README.md

 **Motivation.** As the popularity of data based analysis in sports rises among teams and enthusiasts, the need of high-quality data to support becomes an important task.
 The impact os this necessity has created a new soccer data industry environment where companies provide these resources/data as their main product.
 One of the used type of data in this context is **event data**, that says:for each event occurence during a soccer match, what are its atributes such as player who performed it and its  type.
 Considering the high demand and limited sources of this kind of data, why not obtain it automatically from matches videos?
 This project aims to automatically detect a portion of this data, generating an automated tool for event type detection from videos.

-**Objective.** The main porpouse of this project is to use event data information, specially event types and timestamps, to automatically generate video-label pairs that could be used to train an video classifier model, in this case, perform a fine-tuning on X3D-S pre-trained on Kinetics-400.
+**Objective.** The main porpouse of this project is to use event data information, especially event types and timestamps, to automatically generate video-label pairs that could be used to train an video classifier model, in this case, perform a fine-tuning on X3D-S pre-trained on Kinetics-400.

 **Collected Data.** Wyscout top 5 public events dataset is the main source of tabular data needed during this project.
 It provides events information from European Top 5 five leagues 2017-2018 season matches and also 2016 Uefa EuroCup and 2018 Fifa WorldCup.
 This dataset was proposed at [A public data set of spatio-temporal match events in soccer competitions](https://www.nature.com/articles/s41597-019-0247-7).